Techsture/eurorack_4_module_challenge/README.md

     * `m`: Modulator (function generators, LFOs, sequencers)
     * `s`: Sound Source (oscillators, sample players)
     * `u`: Utility (VCAs, EGs, quantizers, touch controllers)
+  * You can prepend a line with `#` and the script will ignore that line.
+This is useful if, for example, you've temporarily removed a module from your rack but don't want to remove it from the file completely.

 Anyways, I wanted to do four modules instead of three because mentally it just makes more sense to me at the moment in how I think of modular.
 Also, logically separating the modules into types